Yuxing-Wang-THU/SurveyBrainBody/README.md

 [![GitHub license](https://badgen.net/github/license/Naereen/Strapdown.js)](https://github.com/Naereen/StrapDown.js/blob/master/LICENSE)
 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=Yuxing-Wang-THU.Awesome-Brain-Body-Co-Design-of-Embodied-Agent&left_color=green&right_color=red)
 ![GitHub stars](https://img.shields.io/github/stars/Yuxing-Wang-THU/Awesome-Brain-Body-Co-Design-of-Embodied-Agents.svg?style=flat&label=Star)
-# 🚀 Brain-Body Co-Design in Embodied Intelligence: Taxonomy, Frontiers, and Challenges
+# 🚀 Brain-Body Co-Design for Embodied Agents: Taxonomy, Frontiers, and Challenges
 <p style="text-align:justify;"> Human bodies have been carefully refined through the long process of evolution, enabling us to utilize our bodies to solve a multitude of tasks skillfully.
 This capability, natural to humans, remains challenging for embodied agents, such as robots.
 The difficulty arises because successful interactions are highly dependent on the synergy between brain, body, and environment.
 Recent breakthroughs in vision, language, and robotics have significantly improved the sensorimotor learning capabilities of embodied agents.
 Alongside the great potential of sensorimotor learning for understanding the world, the concept of <b>Brain-Body Co-Design (BBCD), namely, Automated Agent Design</b> has attracted considerable cross-disciplinary attention.
 Unlike traditional agent design approaches, which focus primarily on optimizing an agent’s control mechanism ("brain") while keeping its morphological structure ("body") and task configurations ("environment") fixed, BBCD emphasizes their simultaneous coordination, to design embodied agents that are not only structurally sound but also behaviorally adept.</p>

 <div align=center><img src="images/cover4.jpg" width="99%"></div>